Meet the Fan Lab

 Dr. Xiaohong Wang, Research Scientist (email)

 Research Scientist, graduated from Qinghai Medical College.
-She has been in Dr. Fan’s laboratory since 2007 and published 33 peer-reviewed papers with 10 as first-author.
-Dr. Xiaohong Wang has extensive expertise in animal models, animal surgery
+She has been in Dr. Fan’s laboratory since 2007 and published 34 peer-reviewed papers.
+Dr. Xiaohong Wang has extensive expertise in animal models, animal

-of cecal ligation and puncture (CLP) and cardiac ischemia/reperfusion, in vivo and ex vivo myocardial function measurement, isolation of cardiac endothelial cells, fibroblasts, myocytes and bone-marrow stem cells for cell culture.
+surgery of cecal ligation and puncture (CLP) and cardiac ischemia/reperfusion, in vivo and ex vivo myocardial function measurement, isolation of cardiac endothelial cells, fibroblasts, myocytes, and bone

 Contact UsDepartment of